Crisis 22

 One of the greatest Mesopotamian cities was Uruk, which dominated in the 4th millennium BC, but had declined by 2022 BC, in favour of other cities like Ur and Babylon.
 It’s in Uruk that Gilgamesh was a semi-legendary king, and it’s also in the ruins of Uruk that Professor Clay spends 40 years of his life on archaeological digs.
 In 2003 the area near Uruk and the present city of Samawah endured yet another war — this time between American and Iraqi forces — see Battle of Samawah (2003) in Wikipedia.

-Just as the professor is making the greatest archaeological discovery of his life, he is blasted by stray artillery.
+Just as the professor is making the greatest archaeological discovery of his life, he is blasted by a nearby bomb.
 He lives for the next two decades with a confusing and apocalyptic mix of cuneiform and biblical texts swirling in his brain.
 What he tries to remember — and finally succeeds in remembering, at the moment of his death on the sidewalk across the street from Save-On-Foods — are the lines from the two texts he discovered, before they were cracked in two and blasted to bits.

-Back to Top
+Back to Top ✴︎ Table of Contents